 The retail landscape has been changing for the past several years, and the recent economic downturn has only added to the challenges faced by retail executives.
 How is on-line business affecting the brick-and-mortar business?
 How are retailers getting customers into the store?
 How are they keeping them in the store?
+How are they doing gift cards and price checking?
 How are retailers improving the customer’s in-store experience, while coaxing them to make a buying decision right then, without going across the street, or without going home to surf the web for a cheaper price?

 Realistically, it’s just not feasible to put enough people on the floor to give every customer their own personal sales associate.
 But it is possible to put the technology within reach that will come pretty close to the same effectiveness as adding a bunch of talented sales personnel.